 Swastika 卐 wàn

 The swastika is a Buddhist good luck symbol.
 Because Nazi Germany used it as their emblem its image has been severely tainted even though the European usage appears to have developed independently.
 The swastika is an ancient symbol that came to China from India where it was the monogram of Vishnu and Shiva, it means ‘so be it’ in Sanskrit.
 It is said to symbolize the motion of blood in Buddha's heart.
 In China it is more associated with a wish for long life rather than good luck, it represents the endless turning of the wheel of life through multiple reincarnations.
 It is equally propitious in its mirror image 卍 form.
-It frequently occurs in decorative artwork borders and in particular wooden lattice window designs.
+It frequently occurs in the borders of decorative artwork and in particular wooden lattice window designs.
 Its four-fold symmetry made it an appropriate early representation for 方 fāng ‘square’.

 In China it is also represented by 万 wàn which means 10,000 or more vaguely ‘countless; myriad; infinite’; making it appropriate as a symbol for plenty, multiplicity and immortality.

-The notion of yin and yang swirling and enclosing each other was promoted by the Neo-Confucianist Zhu Xi (1130-1200).
+The notion of yin and yang (click for full description) swirling and enclosing each other was promoted by the Neo-Confucianist Zhu Xi (1130-1200).
 There is a belief that at birth the placenta is marked by the 'S' motif of the taiji.
 The taiji is a universal emblem of the duality of all things and the absence of absolutes - yin can not exist without a little yang and vice-versa.
 It also suggests the creation of all things from the union of two opposites.
 It is in the form of a dynamic swirl to indicate yin will change to yang and then back to yin again in a never ending cycle.
 The Chinese characters 太极 means literally ‘supreme ultimate’.
 However in popular usage it is mostly associated with the Tai Chi martial art.

-It is a common talisman, particularly when surrounded by the eight trigrams 八卦 bā guà that will hold evil at bay.
+It is a common talisman, particularly when surrounded by the eight trigrams 八卦 bā guà that will keep evil at bay.

 Thunder 雷 léi